synsense/snn-workshop-amld-2022/README.md

 ## The team at the workshop

-Dylan Muir, Sadique Sheik, Felix Bauer, Philipp Weidel, Hannah Bos, Saeid Haghighatshoar, Nogay Küpelioğlu and Gregor Lenz.
+Sadique Sheik, Felix Bauer, Philipp Weidel, Hannah Bos, Saeid Haghighatshoar, Nogay Küpelioğlu, Mina Khoei and Gregor Lenz.
 You can contact us at <name.surname@synsense.ai>